PubMatic-OpenWrap/dfp-prebid-setup/docs/adpod_setup.md

 #### Inline Header Bidding  csv
-For Adpod setup use the following csv files for `OPENWRAP_BUCKET_CSV` parameter
+For Adpod setup use one of the following csv files present in `dfp-prebid-setup` root folder for `OPENWRAP_BUCKET_CSV` parameter
 |  Price Granularity | CSV File |
 |--|--|
 | Auto  | Inline_Header_Bidding_Auto |